m2mlight/m2mData/README.md

 # M2mData Library

-The m2mData library allows you to store and retrieve data of sensors, alerts and parameters to/from m2mlight
+The m2mData Arduino Library allows you to store and retrieve data of sensors, alerts and parameters to/from m2mlight.

 These are the five functions in the m2mData library: